simon-hrabec/CPP-Projects/compact-linked-list/README.md

 ## Current features:
  - Data can be accessed via iterators, same as `std::forward_list`.
  - Dereferencing an iterator does not return a (const) reference to the value, but rather a proxy object that can be used to modify/get the value.
-It ss easy to work with due to implicit conversions.
+It is easy to work with due to implicit conversions.
 Conceptually the same things as in `std::vector<bool>`.
  - Pointers are implemented as indices, that can be easily converted into bit offset.
- - Requires less memory
+ - Requires less memory.
+ - All operations (including initialization) are `O(1)`.

 ## Memory use
 One of the main features of this implementation is the efficient use of memory.
 For a regular `std::forward_list`, allocating a new node on the heap has a cost, that consists of several things: